maxmigwi/DelaniStudioIP3/README.md

 #### Delani-studio is a project

 setup/installation guide
-* to start using ths app use the folling commands
-*git clone https//github.com/moringa school/delani studio
+* to start using ths app use the following commands *git clone https//github.com/moringa school/delani studio

 ###technologies used